Helping Your Child

 It’s important to remember that each child is unique.
 A strategy that works for one sensitive child might not work for another.
 Pay attention to your child’s emotional expression.
 Learn to understand their triggers.
 This will help you parent effectively and support their emotional development.

 Consider a scenario where your child is anxious about a school play.
 Instead of immediately jumping in to fix the problem or allowing them to avoid it, guide them through their anxiety.
-You are supporting your highly sensitive child by teaching them to manage stress.
+You are supporting highly sensitive children by teaching them to manage stress.

 For example, you could validate their feelings: “I understand you’re feeling nervous about the play.
 It’s okay to feel that way.”
 Then, break the task into smaller steps: “Let’s practice your lines together, just a few each day.”
 Finally, focus on their strengths: “Remember how well you did presenting your project last month?
 I believe in you.”